aprilzxd/AC215_Billionaires/README.md

 * Upload the test coverage report.
 * Tear down Docker containers after tests.

-Secrets Management
-The `API_KEY` is securely managed through GitHub Secrets.
+**Secrets Management:** The `API_KEY` is securely managed through GitHub Secrets.
 It is automatically injected into the environment during CI.

 ## ML Workflow
 ML Workflow allows users to to conduct data collection, data processing, and model finetuning with a single click.
 Under src/workflow, run `bash docker-shell.sh` and then run `python cli.py` to start the ml workflow.